influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade.md

       --file /path/to/example-db_example-rp.lp
     ```

-Repeat this process for each bucket.
+3. Repeat steps 1-2 for each bucket.

 ## Migrate continuous queries
 For information about migrating InfluxDB 1.x continuous queries to InfluxDB 2.0 tasks,